A Niskayuna fire department that handily lost a bid for a new station in 2006 is returning to voters with a scaled-down plan.

-One of those meetings is this morning at 10 a.m. at the station.
-Officials are expected to go over the history of the project, explain why it’s needed and show exactly what will be done.
+One of those meetings is at 10 a.m. at the station on Sat.
+Jan.
+30. Officials are expected to go over the history of the project, explain why it’s needed and show exactly what will be done.

 A similar meeting has been set for 7:30 p.m.
 Feb.
 9.